mmusich/trackingvertexing/setup.md

 {: .language-bash}
 ## Accessing the data

-We will be using ZeroBias events (events from nominally colliding bunch crossings but without a requirement for any specific activity in the event) from Run 2 (2018) data.
-This dataset is small enough to be easily accessible as a file.
+We will be using **ZeroBias events** (events from nominally colliding bunch crossings but without a requirement for any specific activity in the event) from Run 2 (2018) data.
+This dataset is small enough to be easily accessible as a file (remember to be in the **nobackup** working area).
 You should have plenty of space, copy it to your working directory with the copy command below:

 ~~~
 xrdcp root://cmseos.fnal.gov//store/user/cmsdas/2023/short_exercises/trackingvertexing/run321167_ZeroBias_AOD.root .